 Your logo will be included in every aspect of your business.
 It should look just as good when reduced in size or enlarged.
 Highly detailed and colorful designs don’t scale well in black and white, or when reduced in size.

 Ready to design your business logo?
 Just keep these logo design tips in mind (and more importantly the mistakes!) to ensure that your business logo is unique and conveys the right positive attributes about your company.
-Afterall, a great logo can do great things to grow both your business and your brand!
+Afterall, a great logo can do great things to grow both your business and your brand, where a bad one can do some damage!